angelogalantiscuola/IT/tools/version_control_system/repository/repository.md

 - Choose a directory on your local machine where you want to clone the repository and press `Enter`.
 - A new VS Code window will open with your cloned repository.

-## Sync your edits between VS Code and GitHub
+### How to sync your edits between VS Code and GitHub

 - Make your changes in the VS Code editor.
 - When you're ready to commit your changes, click on the source control icon on the left sidebar (or press `Ctrl+Shift+G`).